-This lesson will allow you to learn music notes by introducing you to music notation.
-In it, I summarize the essentials of the system of notes and how you can read them.
+This lesson will introduce you to the essentials of music notation.
+In it, I'll summarize the essentials of the system of notes and how to read them.

 Western music is written on a staff that consists of five lines: